QuickBooks Blog

 Image of two people shaking hands, accompanied by text that reads "HR is responsible for: recruiting, onboarding, payroll, company policies, employee records, benefits, compliance.

 HR is responsible for a broad range of tasks.
-These responsibilities encompass various aspects of supporting employees and their success, performance and satisfaction at the company.
+These responsibilities encompass various aspects of supporting employees and their success, performance, and job satisfaction.
 Some of the primary responsibilities of HR include:

 • Recruiting and hiring employees